Traveller's Diarrhea and Cholera Vaccine

 Travel vaccines are recommended for people visiting or working in some countries.
 It is important to talk to your health care provider, or visit a travel clinic at least 6 to 8 weeks before you leave on a trip.

-Most travel vaccines are not covered by the provincial medical services plan, so check with your local travel clinic to find out the cost.
+Most travel vaccines are not covered by the provincial Medical Services Plan (MSP), so check with your local travel clinic to find out the cost.

 Bring a record of your vaccine history to the travel clinic.
 It is important to keep a record of the travel vaccines you receive and take this with you on your trip.